 All membership cards must be shown at reception to gain entry to the Premises.
 Members may also expect to be asked to present their membership card when on the Premises.
 Where any member allows his or her card to be used by a non-member, such non-member shall be denied access to, or removed from, the Premises and the member whose card was used may face suspension or termination of their own membership.
 Please notify us immediately if your membership card is lost or stolen.

 8. Your personal information

-Members are permitted to bring up to three guests with them to the Premises at any one time although please be aware that during very busy times we may have to restrict member/guest access to certain areas of the Premises.
+The number of guests a member can bring to the Premises at any one time is dependent on the specifics of the membership plan.
+Members are encouraged to review the details of their membership for information on guest allowances.
 A member’s guests may not enter the Premises without that member being present.
 Members may not be separated from their guests within the Premises or allow their guests to remain in the Premises when they leave.
 Members are responsible for ensuring their guests follow all 180’s rules and policies applicable to use of the Premises, and can face suspension or termination of their membership if their guests violate such rules or policies.

 180 is designed for adults, but aims to be child-friendly.
 Please be considerate of other members when you bring children, who count as part of your guest allowance.
 Please remember that your children are your responsibility at all times when present at the Premises, and ensure they are not left unattended at any time.

 Members and their guests are asked to respect the privacy of other members and their guests.
 Failure to do so may lead to suspension or termination of membership.